usds/html-prototype/README.md

 ### Using Jekyll includes for the form fields

 All form fields in the prototype are handled by Jekyll includes.
-Here are includes for the following types of inputs and the parameters they accept.
-Note: not all possible options have been built out, and only the needs of this specific prototype were addressed.
+Here are includes for the following types of input includes and the parameters they accept.

-All form fields are required to be filled out unless the optional parameter is passed into the include.
+All form fields are required by default unless the optional parameter is passed into the include.

 #### Text (with a param, could be modified to be any basic text input)